-AR virtual try-on experience on an eCommerce site.
+AR virtual try-on experience on a beauty eCommerce site.

-Beauty Tech can bring awareness, provide education, show real-world results with virtual try-ons, and help users make better, more sensible purchases, finding exactly the right products to use.
+Beauty Tech can bring awareness, provide education, show hyper-realistic results, and help users make better, more confident purchasing decisions.

 The COVID-19 pandemic has likely spelled the end for shared makeup samples.
 Allure puts it this way: “The last time you dabbed a free spooley into a tube of tester mascara may have been the last time. … But even before the storefronts shuttered, augmented reality technology was on the rise in beauty.
 AR allows for virtual try-on, in which a customer can swipe on a new lipstick shade, hair color, or brow shape via a desktop browser or mobile app.”

 AR-powered virtual try-ons eliminate the concern of contaminated samplers—or even needing to venture out of the house to visit a store.
 As consumers become more conscious about health, virtual try-on has emerged as a hygienic and safe alternative to traditional beauty product testing experiences.